soundsensing/mlflow-easyauth/README.md

 # mlflow with basic auth

+**UPDATE: Standard mlflow supports authentication since 2023.**
+Consider using that instead of this project.
+See the official documentation at https://mlflow.org/docs/latest/auth/index.html

+## This project

-Standard [mlflow](https://mlflow.org/) does not have any authentication for the web-interface.
+[mlflow](https://mlflow.org/) before version 2.5.0 (July 2023) did have any authentication for the web-interface.
-This project adds basic HTTP authentication with a single username, password to the web interface and API.
+This project adds basic HTTP authentication with a **single username, password** to the web interface and API.
 And packages this up in a easy-to-install Docker image.

 The simplest configuration uses just a Docker volume for persistence.